ezpublishlegacyprojects/paradoxpdf/trunk/paradoxpdf/doc/README.txt

 Requirements
 ------------

--The extension requires the Java Runtime Environment (JRE) version 1.4 or above This can be obtained from the Java download pages.
+The extension requires the Java Runtime Environment (JRE) version 1.4 or above This can be obtained from the Java download pages.
 Follow the installation instructions for JRE as described on the Java home pages.

 Where to get more help
 ----------------------
-- look en the extension doc folder
+- look in the extension doc folder
-- look at proejct page/forum :http://projects.ez.no/paradoxpdf/forum
+- look at project page/forum :http://projects.ez.no/paradoxpdf/forum